International conference on the occasion of the 10th anniversary of the Polish Oral History Association

 There is no fee for taking part in the conference.

-Chosen texts will be published in peer-reviewed journal “Wrocław Yearbook of Oral History” (https://wrhm.pl/wrhm/about).
+Chosen texts will be published in the peer-reviewed journal “Wrocław Yearbook of Oral History” (https://wrhm.pl/wrhm/about).

 Polish Oral History Association